Last updated: 28 June 2021

 ASDAN would like to reassure centres that we are here to support you as best we can during the ongoing Covid-19 situation.

-We have been operating virtually since Monday 23 March and our Centre Support team and regional team will continue to be available by phone and email.
+We are operating virtually and our Centre Support team and regional team will continue to be available by phone and email.
 Our premises are open for deliveries at pre-arranged times but otherwise we continue to work remotely.

 Update for centres delivering ASDAN qualifications

 ASDAN has provided guidance to centres on how summer 2021 will be awarded based on the Ofqual and the Department for Education announcement that GCSEs, AS and A-levels cancelled in England by the pandemic will be replaced by grades decided by teachers under the General Qualifications Alternative Awarding framework (GQAA).
 This applies to the Extended Project Qualification (EPQ).
 The EPQ guidance are available in the members area.